psenger/tower-defense-rl/README.md

 6.  **Garrisoning Captured Strongholds (Player Teams):**
     *   When an Alliance captures a Stronghold, a single designated Lead Human Player for that Alliance manually assigns specific Player Hero Sets from any player within their Alliance to garrison the Stronghold.
     *   A Hero Set's "Consumed for Attack" status does *not* prevent it from being assigned to garrison duty by the Leader.
-    *   Assigning a Hero Set to garrison duty does *not* consume Summit Stamina for the owner of that Hero Set, nor does it directly change the set's "Consumed for Attack" status.
+    *   Assigning a Hero Set to garrison duty does *not* change the set's "Consumed for Attack" status.
     *   **Garrisoned Set Availability and Interaction with Attacking:**
         *   A Player Hero Set assigned to garrison a Stronghold is considered "on duty" at that Stronghold and will participate in defensive battles if that Stronghold is attacked.
         *   A Player Hero Set cannot simultaneously be engaged in a defensive battle at its garrisoned Stronghold AND be used by its owner to initiate an offensive attack on another Stronghold.